Ngātokimatawhaorua

-In Māori tradition, Ngātokimatawhaorua or Matawhaorua was one of the great ocean-going, voyaging canoes that was used in the migrations that settled New Zealand.
+In Māori tradition, Ngātokimatawhaorua (or Matawhaorua) was one of the great ocean-going, voyaging canoes that was used in the migrations that settled New Zealand.

 Matawhaorua was the canoe of Kupe, the Polynesian discoverer of the islands now known as New Zealand.

-On Kupe's return to Hawaiki, it was re-adzed and renamed Ngātokimatawhaorua ("ngā toki" translating as "the adzes").
+On Kupe's return to Hawaiki, it was re-adzed by Kupe and Nukutawhiti and renamed Ngātokimatawhaorua ("ngā toki" translating as "the adzes").